In its most basic form, a business glossary is a set of definitions for commonly used business terms, aggregations, etc

 - Nearly 40% complained of being overwhelmed with information – finding it difficult to find the right information amongst the clutter

-The costs of searching for relevant information run into tens of thousands per manager per month – without drawing any conclusion related to opportunity costs of these delays, or the impact of using wrong information when this happens.
+The costs of searching for relevant information run into tens of thousands of rands per manager per month – without drawing any conclusion related to the opportunity costs of these delays, or the impact of using wrong information when this happens.

-A business glossary helps knowledge workers to find the right information quickl.
+A business glossary helps knowledge workers to find the right information quickly.

 Reduce IT costs and risk

-In spite of changes to methodologies (e.g. agile) and approaches far too many IT project fail to deliver on time, on budget, or at all.
+In spite of changes to methodologies, (e.g. agile) and approaches, far too many IT projects fail to deliver on time, on budget, or at all.

-A business glossary helps to ensure that business requirements are based on a common understanding.
+A best practice business glossary helps to ensure that business requirements are based on a common understanding and becomes a key component of a DataOps approach to data analytics.

 Ensuring a common understanding of business policies and rules